jonasmacken/RL-Taxi-OpenAI-Gym/README.md

 ```

 ## Notes
-- The .npy files are saved Q-tables — no need to retrain unless you want to.
+- The .npy files are saved Q-tables.
+No need to retrain unless you want to.
-- The notebook loads in these Q-tables and has commented out training steps — uncomment the training code to re-train the Q-tables.
+- The notebook loads in these Q-tables and has commented out training steps.
+Uncomment the training code to re-train them.
 - This project was originally created for a UNSW assignment on reinforcement learning (COMP9414).

 ## Author